 The Sari Building

 This 10,000 square foot solid block-and-concrete two-story building was built in the 1970s for the State-funded Sangre De Cristo Health Services.
-Once purchased, it was completely renovated into eight executive offices, now occupied by a varied population of tenants — therapists, environmental groups (such as The Sierra Club), a sculptor and a costume store.
+Once purchased, it was completely renovated into eight executive offices, now occupied by a varied population of tenants — CoLAB (which occupies half of the ground floor), therapists, environmental groups (such as The Sierra Club), and residential artists.
 Each unit has separate heating and air conditioning systems.

 The Rachel Building

 This 20,000 square foot one-story masonry structure was formally the Old Taos Furniture manufacturing facility.
-Purchased in the mid-1990s and completely remodeled, it now houses an art storage company, a high quality custom framing company and currently serves as the headquarters for Mothering Magazine, as well as several other smaller users.
+Purchased in the mid-1990s and completely remodeled, it now houses Astilli's art storage company, Costumes Ltd. (Santa Fe's major costumer to opera and school clients), High Desert Guitars, as well as several other smaller users.
 The 16-foot ceilings make for large open spaces.

 Zoning and Allowed Uses

 The zoning for the Second Street Studios complex is Industrial 1 or I-1.
 This allows for a wide variety of uses from light manufacturing to retail, to art studios, to living in the units.
 I-1 is the most flexible mixed use zoning in Santa Fe and allows every kind of use so long as it does not create toxic or environmental hazards.
 Sign size and coloring are tightly controlled and a full-time maintenance staff maintains the buildings and landscaped courtyards.
-Upon completion of the North Court, there will be approximately 100 separate units with over 100,000 square feet of finished space.
+Second Street Studios is comprised of 100 separate units with over 100,000 square feet of finished space.